Xavian Sorey: Arkansas

 Sorey transferred to play for the Arkansas Razorbacks.
 In week 2 of the 2024 season, he notched 13 tackles versus Oklahoma State.
 Sorey finished the 2024 season with 99 tackles with ten being for a loss, two sacks, two pass deflections, and an interception.

+Professional career

+Sorey signed with the Las Vegas Raiders as an undrafted free agent on April 30, 2026.
+He was waived on August 30.